opro/opro/README.md

     end

  If you are using this password functionality without a supported authorization engine (like devise), you will need to add an additional method that supports validating whether or not a user's credentials are valid.
 The method for this is called `find_user_for_auth` and accepts a controller and the parameters.
 The output is expected to be a user.
-Add this to your config like you did to the other required methods in the Custom Auth section.
+Add this to your config like you did to the other required methods in the "Custom Auth" section:

     config.find_user_for_auth do |controller, params|
       # user = User.find(params[:something])
       # return user.valid_password?(params[:password]) ? user : false
     end

-If you're authenticating exchanging something other than a password (such as a facebook auth token) client's can still enable this functionality by setting `params[:grant_type] == 'password'` in their initial request.
-You can then use `find_user_for_auth` method from above and implement your custom behavior.
+If you're authenticating by exchanging something other than a password (such as a facebook auth token), clients can still enable this functionality by setting `params[:grant_type] == 'password'` in their initial request.
+You can then use the `find_user_for_auth` method from above and implement your custom behavior.
 You can call `find_user_for_auth` multiple times and the application will try calling each auth method in order.
 It is suggested that you return from this block early if the params are missing a vital key like this:

     config.find_user_for_auth do |controller, params|